ugr-sail/pytopicgram/README.md

 ### Using modules
 In the `examples` folder, you can find examples of running individual components of the pipeline.
-For instance, `snowballing.py` demonstrates how to use the snowballing technique to gather messages from related channels.
+For instance, `snowball.py` demonstrates how to use the snowball technique to gather messages from related channels.

-To run the snowballing example, use the following command:
+To run the snowball example, use the following command:

 ```
 cd pytopicgram
-python -m examples.snowballing
+python -m examples.snowball
     --api_id <TELEGRAM_API_ID> --api_hash <TELEGRAM_API_HASH> \
     --start_date 2024-08-30T00:00:00+00:00 --end_date 2024-08-31T23:59:59+00:00
-    --channels_file ./examples/snowballing_channels_sample.csv
+    --channels_file ./examples/snowball_channels_sample.csv
-    --output_channels_file ./examples/results/snowballing_channels.csv
+    --output_channels_file ./examples/results/snowball_channels.csv
-    --output_messages_file ./examples/results/snowballing_messages.json
+    --output_messages_file ./examples/results/snowball_messages.json
     --max_rounds 3
 ```